AustinCodingAcademy/student-gitbook/react-workshop/02redux.md

 in the component, but it'll only include component-type properties.

 ## How do we access our store in the component?
-We can pass our store into our components with our `mapStateToProps` function below.
+We can pass our store into our components with our `mapStateToProps` function.
 It does just that, maps our global state (aka, the store) into our props.

 ![](https://docs.google.com/drawings/d/e/2PACX-1vTOx0vrAD0P-KZDFIpGwkUN6erquPyQYdfgTNddxxnlWNHEpx0dpK1GcuTxcdpIspjSTivV_YfwDkOf/pub?w=960&h=720)